xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - The convolution operation shrinks the matrix if f>1.
 - We want to apply convolution operation multiple times, but if the image shrinks we will lose a lot of data on this process.
 Also the edges pixels are used less than other pixels in an image.
 - So the problems with convolutions are:
-  - Shrinks output.
+  - Shrinks output, if you have 100 layers, after 100 layers, you can get a very small image.
-  - throwing away a lot of information that are in the edges.
+  - throwing away a lot of information from the edges of the image.
 - To solve these problems we can pad the input image before convolution by adding some rows and columns to it.
-We will call the padding amount `P` the number of row/columns that we will insert in top, bottom, left and right of the image.
+We will call the padding amount `P` the number of row/columns that we will insert in top, bottom, left and right of the image.(don't add on depth)
 - In almost all the cases the padding values are zeros.
 - The general rule now,  if a matrix `nxn` is convolved with `fxf` filter/kernel and padding `p` give us `n+2p-f+1,n+2p-f+1` matrix.
 - If n = 6, f = 3, and p = 1 Then the output image will have `n+2p-f+1 = 6+2-3+1 = 6`.
 We maintain the size of the image.
+- Valid convolution: No padding
 - Same convolutions is a convolution with a pad so that output size is the same as the input size.
 Its given by the equation:

   ```
   P = (f-1) / 2
   ```

 - In computer vision f is usually odd.
-Some of the reasons is that its have a center value.
+One reason is if f is even, you will need some asymmetric padding.
+Second, odd filter has a central pixel.
+3 by 3 is filter is very common.

 ### Strided convolution

 - Strided convolution is another piece that are used in CNNs.
+Instead of moving step by step, we will move strided.

 - We will call stride `S`.